xaviermerino/ECE1552/FinalProject/README.md

 ### Functional Requirements
-* This imitation of **Simon** does not run forever.
+* This imitation of Simon **does not run forever**.
 You are only required to generate ten rounds.
+* During a round the system must **illuminate a number of LEDs**.
+For instance, in round one the system illuminates one LED.
+In round two, the system illuminates two LEDs.
+Make sure to leave a second in between the light up of your LEDs.
+* After illuminating all LEDs for that round, the system must wait for the appropriate **amount of button presses**.
+If at any point the player pushed a wrong button the game is over.
+If the player pushed all the buttons in correct order then it's a win.
-* When the player wins (this is by pressing all the buttons correctly), the LEDs must exhibit a chaser or sequencer behavior.
-This should give the running light appearance.
-If you are unsure what sequence to code, you can check [this link]() for some ideas.
+* When the player wins (this is by pressing all the buttons correctly), the LEDs must **exhibit a chaser or sequencer behavior**.
+This should give the appearance of running lights.
+The game will only restart after pressing the reset button on the Arduino.
+If you are unsure what sequence to implement, you can check [this link](https://www.youtube.com/embed/kLGUHvCSHC4) for some ideas.

-<iframe width="560" height="315" src="https://www.youtube.com/embed/kLGUHvCSHC4" frameborder="0" allowfullscreen></iframe>
+* Use the buzzer to **make a sound** when the player pressed an incorrect button.
+Turn off all the lights.
+The game will only restart after pressing the reset button on the Arduino.
+*

 ### Getting Started